fiolj/sparta/doc/compute_fft_grid.rst

 Description:
 ************

-Define a computation that performs FFTs on per-grid values.
+Define a computation that performs forward FFTs on per-grid values.
 This can be useful, for example, in calculating the energy spectrum of a turbulent flow.